-Sr. Associate Dean for Graduate and Professional Programs
+Sr. Associate Dean for Admission & Student Engagement

 Under her leadership, the Viterbi School of Engineering has opened international offices in China and India and has expanded international recruitment and collaborations with a number of leading institutions overseas.

-From 2001 to 2006, Ms. Goulis was responsible for USC Viterbi’s distance learning delivery program DEN@Viterbi.
-Under her leadership, the number of programs offered increased by over 100% and students geographically located outside of California were also added to program.
-This expansion was in part due to the high quality e-learning technology system developed in-house and in collaboration with research groups at the Information Sciences Institute.
+Beginning in 2001 Ms. Goulis was responsible for USC Viterbi’s distance learning delivery program DEN@Viterbi.
+Under her leadership, the number of programs offered increased by over 100% accessible to students geographically located outside of California and abroad.
+This expansion was in part due to the synchronous high-quality e-learning technology system developed in-house under Dean Goulis’ leadership and in collaboration with research groups at the Information Sciences Institute.
 USC Viterbi’s online programs has been recognized consecutively by US News and World Report as a top ranked for engineering and computer science/information technology.

-She has actively served on numerous committees for the university as well as serving on the “TransAtlantic Conference for Information Technology Standards Committee” for the US Department of Education.
+She actively serves on numerous committees for the university as well as serving on the “TransAtlantic Conference for Information Technology Standards Committee” for the US Department of Education.

-Ms. Goulis holds an Master’s of Science degree in Education (Instructional Technology), 1991 and a Bachelor’s of Science in Economics (1987), from the University of Southern California.
+Ms. Goulis holds an Master’s of Science degree in Education and a Bachelor’s of Arts in Economics from the University of Southern California.